Mimis Papaioannou: 1978–1979

-Papaioannou was an emblematic and the most effective leader of the club who managed to lead them to 5 Championships, 3 Cups, including a domestic double in 1978.
-He has been for AEK and Greek football a symbol of morale and loyalty to the team, as staying with the same team for over a decade and never seeing a red card in his entire career, while he was marked with a yellow card only three times.
+Papaioannou was an emblematic and the most effective leader of the club, who led them to five Championships and three Cups, including a domestic double in 1978.
+He has been for AEK and Greek football a symbol of morale and loyalty to the club, playing at the same club for over a decade and was never shown a red card in his entire career, while he was booked with a yellow card only three times.
 In his 17-year spell with AEK, he became the club's all-time top scorer and by the time he left AEK he was also the league's all-time top scorer, a record broken 11 years later by Mavros.
 Papaioannou today is the 3rd place of the all-time top scorers of the Greek Championship.
-He holds the record of most goals scored in the derbies against Panathinaikos with 10 goals, while he is second, behind Mavros at the same record in the derbies against Olympiacos with 14 goals.
+He holds the club record of most goals scored in the derbies against Panathinaikos with 10 goals, while he is second, behind Mavros at the same record in the derbies against Olympiacos with 14 goals.
 He was the player with the most appearances in all official competitions with the double-headed eagle, until he was surpassed by Stelios Manolas, however Papaioannou holds record of the games played in league with 480 appearances.
 Until today, he is sixth in appearances for the Greek Championship.

-Retirement
+Later career

+Western Suburbs

+After leaving AEK in the summer of 1979, the 37-year-old Papaioannou, following the steps of Nestoridis, traveled to Australia and signed with Western Suburbs, who were playing in the first division of the Victorian Metropolitan League.
+He played the remaining fixtures of the league and helped his club to win first place, getting their promotion to the Victorian State League.

+New York Pancyprian-Freedoms

-After leaving AEK in the summer of 1979, the 37-year-old Papaioannou went in the United States to play for the New York Pancyprian-Freedoms.
-After a successful three-year spell, Papaioannou ended his great career as a football player, at the age of 40.
+After the end of the league in September, he went in the United States to play for the New York Pancyprian-Freedoms.
+He won the domestic double in 1980 with the conquest of Cosmopolitan Soccer League and National Challenge Cup.
+In 1981 he took over the wheel of the team as a player-coach.
+Even though he was approaching the age of 40, he attracted the interest of NASL clubs, but he had already decided to retire as a footballer at the end of the year, which he eventually did in 1982.

-In January 1999, the combination of all his virtues and talents, was recognized by the IFFHS, where he was named the Top Greek Footballer of the 20th Century.

 International career

 Papaioannou was part of the Greek military team from 1962 to 1965.
-He managed to win two consecutive times the World Military Cup in 1962 and 1963.
+He won two consecutive times the World Military Cup in 1962 and 1963.

 Papaioannou was capped 61 times with Greece scoring 21 goals becoming their top scorer, at the time, until Anastopoulos surpassed him in 1986 and now he is among the top 5 goalscorers.
 His debut was on 27 November 1963 in a friendly away 3–1 loss against Cyprus, under Tzanetis.
 Although it was the first international match of Papaioannou was the captain of Greece.